Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 For first time Tbilisi visitors, I think it’s most charming to get a place with an old-style Georgian courtyard so you can enjoy the authentic architecture and see daily local life.

 - Tall apartment buildings by Liberty Square.
-Generally more expensive.
+Generally more expensive, but you’re nearby all city conveniences.

-- Northeast of where the Kura river bends (nearby German embassy).
-Cheaper and also quieter area.
-Feels out of the action, but is not too far from it either.
+- Chugureti, northeast of where the Kura river bends (nearby German embassy).
+Cheaper and also quieter hilly residential area.
+Feels out of the action, but is not far from it either.

 Hostels: